-So the Master of the vineyard, into which we have been so lovingly called, patiently does His work.
-He sets the wall of His law around us and gives us the watchtower of His Word that we might be safe.
+The Master of the vineyard, into which we have been so lovingly called, patiently does His work.
+He sets the wall of His law around us and gives us the watchtower of His Word so that we might be safe.
 In His love, in His patience, He makes sure that the vineyard is lacking nothing that it might produce abundantly according to His good and gracious will.
-When we find that our is once again infested with the worms of sin (and it will unfortunately be a regular occurrence this side of heaven), God sends His messengers with His Word, He sends His Son.
-He doesn't just give us the ability to fight against, sin, Satan and the world around us, He fights for us, defeating them even as He was dragged out of the vineyard to die that we might live.
+When we find that our work has been selfish and sluggish as sin twists us into "me-motivated maniacs", He sends His Son.
+He doesn't just give us the ability to fight against, sin, Satan, and the world around us, He fights for us, defeating them even as He's dragged out of the vineyard to die that we might live.

 That message, that gospel proclamation, is the plant, the vinedresser, and the glorious fruit.
 Planted by the work of the Holy Spirit through this Word of the promise in each of us, fruits of this faith in Christ will simply abound.
 Oh, there will be struggles for sure as our enemies refuse to admit that they are defeated, but they are.
-And on that final day as the Owner of the vineyard returns calling all to account, another scene will play out, "Then the King will say to those on his right, 'Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
-For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.'
-"Then the righteous will answer him, 'Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
-When did we see you a stranger and invite you in, or needing clothes and clothe you?
-When did we see you sick or in prison and go to visit you?'
+And on that final day, as the Owner of the vineyard returns calling all to account, another scene will play out, 34 "Then the King will say to those on his right, 'Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
+35 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, 36 I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.'
+37 "Then the righteous will answer him, 'Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
+38 When did we see you a stranger and invite you in, or needing clothes and clothe you?
+39 When did we see you sick or in prison and go to visit you?'
 "The King will reply, 'I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.'

 God's vineyard is full of lessons for His beloved servants.
 There we see His grace on display.
 We marvel at the repentance which springs to life within each one of us.
-And today, well we can even learn a little bit from the sour grapes we see.
-Yes dear friends, God's Patience is unparalleled and by His grace, God's People Produce fruit.
+And today, faith heeds the warning and rejoices in the reality of God's UNPARALLELED PATIENCE.
 Amen!